NTIA/scos-sensor/puppet/README.md

 The `scos` class has the following parameters which need to be set before it can be assigned to a sensor.
 Default values have been provided where possible:

+* `admin email` - Administrator email address for the sensor API.
+* `admin password` - Administrator password for the sensor API.
+If left blank, the sensor will auto-generate a random 12-digit password, and output it to .admin_password in the install root.
+It will also be reported as a Puppet fact after the second run.
+* `git password` - Github password to use when cloning the scos-sensor repository from Github to the sensor.
+Only required if using a Github private repository.
+* `git username` - Github username to use when cloning the scos-sensor repository from Github to the sensor.
+Only required if using a Github private repository.
+* `install root` - The location on the sensor where the scos-sensor code will be installed.
 * `install source` -  Where the scos-sensor code will be sourced from.
 Either `dockerhub` or `github`.
 Dockerhub is primarily for production version, Github for development versions.
-* `install version` - A variable pertaining to the branch (Github) or version (Dockerhub) to be installed on the sensor. **Note, the Dockerhub version functionality isn't currently implemented.
-The Dockerhub version is hard-coded in [docker-compose.yml](../docker-compose.yml) to use the latest version.**
+* `install version` - A variable pertaining to the branch (Github) or version (Dockerhub) to be installed on the sensor.
-* `install root` - The location on the sensor where the scos-sensor code will be installed
-* `ssl dir` - Where the nginx ssl cert will be stored
 * `ssl cert` - The nginx SSL cert to be used on the sensor.
-You will need to use Foreman `Smart Class Parameter > ssl cert > Matchers` to assign a specific SSL cert to a single host, e.g. by matching on FQDN
+You will need to use Foreman `Smart Class Parameter > ssl cert > Matchers` to assign a specific SSL cert to a single host, e.g. by matching on FQDN.
+* `ssl dir` - Where the nginx ssl cert will be stored.
 * `ssl key` - The private key associated with the nginx ssl cert.
 You will need to use Foreman `Smart Class Parameter > ssl key > Matchers` to assign a specific private key to a single host. e.g. by matching on FQDN.
 Make sure this variable has the `Hidden Value` checkbox selected.
-* `git password` - Github password to use when cloning the scos-sensor repository from Github to the sensor.
-Only required if using a Github private repository.
-* `git username` - Github username to use when cloning the scos-sensor repository from Github to the sensor.
-Only required if using a Github private repository.
-* `db admin email` - Administrator email address for the database
-* `db admin password` - Administrator password for the database

 ![scos class](/docs/img/foreman_scos_class.png?raw=true)